Medications and Infectious Waste Disposal

 This guidance document will provide information regarding pharmaceutical waste disposal and infectious or biohazard waste considerations.
 Personal care products are often included in pharmaceutical waste discussions and are included here as well.
 Regulatory requirements will be stated and best management practices applicable to the majority of what we will now call “medical waste” (MW) will be presented to assist in making informed disposal decisions.
 The prime reason for this document is to provide information to assist keeping medications from entering the hydrologic cycle, contaminating surface and groundwater.
-See Attachment 1 titled “Pharmaceuticals and Personal Care Products (PPCPs)” for background information.
+See the link to the Groundwater Foundation in the Resources section below.

 Pharmaceutical & Personal Care Product (PPCP) hazardous wastes.